-Sometimes, despite the best efforts and intentions of the primary plastic surgeon, the outcome of a breast enhancement surgery may not be what the patient had expected.
-Breast implants are one of the most commonly performed plastic surgery procedures in the US and, although rare, sometimes the surgery may need to be re-done and new, different size or type of breast implants may need to be placed.
+Sometimes, despite the best efforts and intentions of your primary plastic surgeon, the outcome of a breast enhancement surgery may not be what you had expected.
+Breast implants are one of the most commonly performed plastic surgery procedures in the US and, although rare, sometimes the surgery may need to be re-done with new implants of a different size, shape, or type.

 Dr. Salzman is often consulted in these situations to re-do and improve upon the outcome of a prior breast implant procedure.
 Some examples of reasons that patients may want to have their breast implants re-done include:

-- Location: Implants that have migrated too low, remained too high, or are too close together or too far apart
+Location: Implants that have migrated too low, remained too high, are too close together or are too far apart

-- Feel: Breast implants that feel too firm secondary to rupture or capsular contracture
+Feel: Breast implants that feel too firm because of rupture or capsular contracture

-Breast implant revision procedures are done under general anesthetic at our own AAAASF Certified surgery center on-site.
+Breast implant revision procedures are done under general anesthetic at our own on-site, AAAASF-certified surgery center.
 Dr. Salzman will consider the condition of your skin, the size of the implant, and the desired breast size of the patient.
 The thickness of the breast and the amount of scar tissue currently present will also be evaluated to plan a breast revision that will be successful in correcting the underlying problem.
 Depending on the reason for the revision, some of the possible surgical corrections will be explained below.

-If the breast implant needs to be enlarged to make for a larger breast or to fill volume loss after weight loss or childbirth, it is quite simple to expand the pocket, sometimes cutting only capsule scar tissue.
-Placing a smaller implant may require a beefing up of the extra capsule (capsulorraphy) to keep the new implant in a more snug position, thus enhancing the shape of the breast.
+If the breast implant needs to be enlarged to create a larger breast or to restore volume after weight loss or childbirth, it is quite simple to expand the pocket, sometimes cutting only capsule scar tissue.
+Placing a smaller implant may require a “beefing up” of the extra capsule (capsulorraphy) to keep the new implant in a more snug position, thus enhancing the shape of the breast.

 Implants that have migrated too low

-Breast implants that are very large in a small framed woman may migrate lower on the chest wall causing the nipple/areola complex to appear pointing upward with excess breast skin below the nipple.
-Commonly, we see this when an attempt by the first surgeon to place an excessively large implant necessitated a lowering of the infra-mammary crease.
+Breast implants that are very large in a small-framed woman may migrate lower on the chest wall, causing the nipple-areola complex to appear upward-pointing with excess breast skin below the nipple.
+Commonly, we see this when the first surgeon attempted to place an excessively-large implant, necessitating a lowering of the infra-mammary crease.
 The repair of this condition usually involves adding some type of extra support in the bottom of the breast implant pocket and returning the excess breast skin back to the chest wall.
 Simple suturing of the bottom of the capsule (capsulorraphy) is sometimes insufficient in fixing this condition.
-If the capsule tissues are sufficiently strong, a flap of the undersurface of the capsule combined with the lining (fascia) of the surrounding muscles can be used to add support to the bottom of the breast pocket.
+If the capsule tissues are sufficiently strong, a flap of the undersurface of the capsule, combined with the lining (fascia) of the surrounding muscles, can be used to add support to the bottom of the breast pocket.
 Sometimes, a smaller implant will help in reducing the weight placed on this new repair.
 In cases where insufficient capsule tissue exists, we will add an acellular dermal matrix such as Strattice™ (ADM).
-These ADM’s are tissues from pig or human source, in which the cells have been removed in a manner that they will not provoke a rejection response from the patient.
-The patient’s own cells grow into the ADM making it appear to be normal human tissue only of better strength and thickness than the native capsule.
+These ADM’s are tissues from pig or human sources, in which the cells have been removed in a manner that they will not provoke a rejection response from the patient.
+The patient’s own cells grow into the ADM, making it appear to be normal human tissue except with better strength and thickness than the native capsule.

 Breasts that are too close together

-The cleavage area can be too narrow or in extreme cases, the pockets for the breast implants may connect across the sternum area.
-This is sometimes referred to as “uniboob” by the patient.
+After breast surgery, the cleavage can be too narrow or, in extreme cases, the pockets for the breast implants may connect across the sternum area.
+This is sometimes referred to as a “uniboob.”
 This situation can be seen after sub-glandular or sub-muscular breast implant placement.
-Wide implants and over dissection by the first surgeon in an attempt to narrow a wide inter-breast space can sometimes contribute to this condition.
+Wide implants and over-dissection by the first surgeon in an attempt to narrow a wide inter-breast space can sometimes contribute to this condition.

 Breasts that are too lateral (off to the side)

-Breast implants over time may migrate out to the sides where the patient may say they fall outward while laying down or are “up in the armpit”.
+Over time, breast implants may migrate outwards, where patients say they fall to the sides while laying down or are “up in the armpit.”
 Several causes of this condition are known.
 First, most women’s chest walls are angulated outward rather than flat.
-Thus, as gravity acts upon the breast implants, they naturally fall away from the sternum and fall outward.
-Also, incomplete muscle release during the first breast implant surgery may disallow the implant from moving inward towards the cleavage area and repeated muscle contraction of the pectoralis may aggravate this condition by increasing the space between the breasts.
+Thus, as gravity acts upon the breast implants, they naturally fall away from the sternum.
+Also, incomplete muscle release during the first breast implant surgery may disallow the implant from moving inward towards the cleavage area, and repeated muscle contraction of the pectoralis may aggravate this condition by increasing the space between the breasts.
 Correction often involves releasing the proper amount of muscle on the sternal side of the pocket and capsulorraphy of the outside.
 Occasionally, we can make a new pocket in a place where the implant has not been previously placed as described above.
-In severe cases, we may place an ADM like Strattice™. to buttress the repair done with local capsule tissues out to the side.
+In severe cases, we may place an ADM-like Strattice™ to buttress the repair done with local capsule tissues out to the side.

 Wrinkling, dimpling, or edge visibility of implants

-Saline implants, especially textured saline implants will wrinkle more than gel filled implants.
-Implants placed above the muscle in the sub-glandular pocket will have less overlying natural tissue coverage and one can see more of the inconsistencies of the implant shell such as wrinkles or a prominence of the edge of the implants.
+Saline implants, especially textured ones, will wrinkle more than gel-filled implants.
+Implants placed above the muscle in the sub-glandular pocket will have less overlying natural tissue coverage, and one can see more of the inconsistencies of the implant shell such as wrinkles or prominent implant edges.
 If these problems are due to a textured saline device, we would change the implant to a smooth gel breast implant and try to increase the tissue coverage by moving a sub-glandular implant to the sub-muscular pocket.
-If the pocket is already under the muscle, and still wrinkles or edges are visible, then an ADM such as Strattice™ will need to be placed.
+If the pocket is already under the muscle but wrinkles or edges are still visible, then an ADM such as Strattice™ will need to be placed.

 A new sub-muscular placement of a previously sub-glandular implant will take longer to have a pleasing shape than the initial breast augmentation procedure.
 Here, the new implant must push out the muscle and fill the overlying sub-glandular pocket.

-Capsular Contracture is the inordinate tightening of the natural scar tissue that forms around a breast implant.
-In the normal post-operative healing, a thin, pliable scar tissue envelope surrounds and anchors the breast implant in the pocket.
-It allows for movement and compression of the implant such that the implanted breast has a normal breast-like feel.
+Capsular contracture is the inordinate tightening of the natural scar tissue that forms around a breast implant.
+During normal post-operative healing, thin, pliable scar tissue envelopes and anchors the breast implant in the pocket.
+It allows for movement and compression of the implant so that the implanted breast has a normal, breast-like feel.
 Infrequently, this scar capsule becomes thicker and less distensible, making the breast feel hard to the touch.
 The breast shape may be distorted as well.
-The absolute cause of capsular contracture of breast implants is not completely understood.
-Present concepts include the formation of a Biofilm.
-A Biofilm is caused by the bacterial presence in the capsule tissues or the fluid around a breast implant.
+The absolute cause of capsular contracture in breast implants is not completely understood.
+Present concepts include the formation of a biofilm.
+A biofilm is caused by the bacterial presence in the capsule tissues, or the fluid, around a breast implant.
 Tiny amounts of common skin bacteria can gain access to this space and change their configuration such that the body cannot recognize them as such, and antibiotics have difficulty in eradicating them as well.
-These bacteria can gain access to the implant space months to years after the original breast implantation from innocuous sources like a tooth infection or bacteria in the bloodstream from some other focus of infection.
+These bacteria can gain access to the implant space months to years after the original breast implantation from innocuous sources like a tooth infection or bacteria in the bloodstream from some other type of infection.
 If caught early, capsular contracture can be treated non-surgically with Vitamin E, massage, Ultrasound, and a drug called Accolate.
 Several months are often required to see the results of non-invasive treatments.
 Should the capsular contracture not respond, then the surgical approach is warranted.
 The easiest treatment involves cutting into and releasing the capsule (capsulotomy).
 Since only scar tissue is being cut, recovery is quite rapid and no new scars on the breast are necessary.
 With extensive capsular contracture or capsular contracture that returns after smaller procedures like capsulotomy, we will likely recommend a procedure to remove the capsule tissue (capsulectomy) and/or move a new implant to a new space like described above.
-In extreme cases, not only can the scar tissue be removed but an ADM may also need by placed to separate the implant from the old pocket.
-It seems that these ADMs are resistant to having capsular contracture happen within them.
+In extreme cases, not only can the scar tissue be removed but an ADM may also be placed to separate the implant from the old pocket.
+It seems that these ADMs are resistant to capsular contracture.

 Ruptured or Leaking Silicone Gel Implants

-Early generations of silicone gel implants were made with a less consistent and more fluid-like gel and a thinner silicone shell.
-Over time, these implants could rupture or leak such that the liquid silicone would come out of the shell of the implant but remain within the natural scar tissue capsule.
-It has been well established by multiple peer-reviewed journal articles and by the FDA that systemic disease from these gel implant ruptures does not occur.
+Early generations of silicone gel implants were made with a less consistent and more fluid-like gel within a thinner silicone shell.
+Over time, these implants could rupture or leak, and the liquid silicone would come out of the shell but remain within the natural scar tissue capsule.
+It has been well established by multiple peer-reviewed journals and the FDA that systemic disease from these gel implant ruptures does not occur.
 (See website for more info.)
-If older silicone gel implants have changed in shape or feel or if routine mammography suggests a rupture or leak of the implant then a surgical approach is the best course of action.
+If older silicone gel implants have changed in shape or feel or if routine mammography suggests a rupture or leak of the implant, then a surgical approach is the best course of action.
 We recommend removing all of the implant material and surrounding capsule at the very least.
 After that, there are many choices.
-Sometimes we will beef up space to better fit a new, more modern cohesive silicone gel implant and place it in the old sub-glandular pocket.
-This will improve the look more quickly than other choices but may have a slightly higher risk that the capsular contracture surrounding the old ruptured implant may recur.
-A better choice is to move the implant under the muscle and sometimes add an ADM sewn from the bottom of the pectoralis muscle to the bottom of the implant pocket to isolate the new implant from the old pocket.
+Sometimes we will “beef up” space to better fit a new, more modern cohesive silicone gel implant and place it in the old sub-glandular pocket.
+This will improve the look more quickly than other choices but may have a slightly higher risk for capsular contracture recurrence.
+A better choice is to move the implant under the muscle and add an ADM sewn from the bottom of the pectoralis muscle to the bottom of the implant pocket in order to isolate the new implant from the old pocket.
 Like moving implants from the sub-glandular to the sub-muscular pocket for other treatments, this procedure takes the longest for the breast to have a pleasing shape.
-If over time, the breasts have begun to sag in a way that they hang over the implant, which has stayed up in the chest wall, it may be necessary to add a breast lift as well.
+If, over time, the breasts have begun to sag in a way that they hang over the implant, which has stayed up in the chest wall, it may be necessary to add a breast lift as well.